 - Research area-specific data collection techniques such as immunohistochemistry, fluorescence imaging, electrical recording, and motion capture

 - Data analysis methods such as signal processing and kinematic analysis

 - Oral and written communication skills

-If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to include it in the curriculum.
+If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to incorporate your experience into the curriculum.

-At least 30 credits must be earned for PhD dissertation research.
+- At least 15 of 54 credits must be for coursework, including:

 The qualifying examination in BME consists of submission of a written Ph.D. proposal and successful oral defense of the proposal.
 Students must pass the qualifying examination before registering for more than nine credits of BME 960.
 The proposal submission deadline is at the start of the fourth or third term for students entering the PhD program with a bachelor’s or master’s degree, respectively.

 Following successful passage of the qualifying examination, the Doctoral Advisory Committee is formed.
 This committee must include at least four members, one of whom must be the student’s dissertation advisor, who usually serves as Chair, and one of whom must be a Stevens faculty member from a program other than biomedical engineering.
 Inclusion on the committee of a qualified expert from outside of Stevens is encouraged but not required.

 At least once a year, the student meets with the Doctoral Advisory Committee to update the committee on his/her research progress.
 This meeting is reported to the Dean of Graduate Academics.